expo/expo/docs/pages/workflow/expo-cli.md

 ## Telemetry

 Expo dev tools collect anonymous data about general usage.
 This helps us know when a command is safe to deprecate (low usage), or when a feature is not working as expected.
-Telemetry is completely optional, and you can opt-out by using the `EXPO_NO_TELEMETRY=1` environment variable.
+Telemetry is completely optional, and you can opt out by using the `EXPO_NO_TELEMETRY=1` environment variable.

 ## Authentication